magicBorscht/tank_profile_pack/readme.txt

-Congratulations, you've stumbled upon a Tank-B profiles pack made on gear I had lying around or borrowed to me by Mr. Bassberserk (go to YouTube, type "Bassberserk" in the search bar, subscribe to the channel).
-While everyone around making profiles of Ampegs and stuff, I am making profiles of an ancient Yamaha preamp with a guitar overdrive pedal.
+Congratulations!
+You've stumbled upon a Tank-B profiles pack, created using gear I had lying around or borrowed from Mr. Bassberserk (head over to YouTube, search for "Bassberserk," and subscribe to the channel).
+While everyone else is making profiles of Ampegs and stuff, I'm profiling an ancient Yamaha preamp with a guitar overdrive pedal.
 Why?
 Because DIY is fun and authentic.
-Basically, this is a pack of profiles for anyone who appreciates down-to-earth and authentic approach to sound.
+Basically, this pack is for anyone who appreciates a down-to-earth and genuine approach to sound.

 All profiles are more or less adjusted for volume, eq values: